canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.md

 ## Initialise Vault

-The Vault charm has documentation on how to initialise it `here <https://charmhub.io/vault-k8s/docs/h-getting-started?channel=1.15/beta>`__.
+The Vault charm has documentation on how to initialise it [here](https://charmhub.io/vault-k8s/docs/h-getting-started?channel=1.15/beta).
 But an abridged version of the steps are provided here.

 Install the Vault CLI client.